 Internet Explorer v11 (or later) with Flash enabled

 Internet connection: Minimum of 1Mbps Hardware: 2GB RAM or more

 For more information, visit the Support section at www.gotowebinar.com

 6.5 CLE Hours (60-minute hours),

 IRS Enrolled Agents and Tax Return Preparers :

 Continuing Education Credit Information

-This seminar and webcast are open to the public and offer accountants 8.0 CPE credit hours (based on 50-minute hours) of intermediate-level CPE credits in the area of taxation.
+This webinar is open to the public and offers accountants 8.0 CPE credit hours (based on 50-minute hours) of intermediate-level CPE credits in the area of taxation.
 Knowledge in federal taxation is beneficial, and no advance preparation is recommended.